 Unfortunately, many homeowners do not think about the health of their sump pump until it’s too late.
 Don’t be one of them.
 Stay on top of your basement game.

-In this guide, we will take a look at some of the most common problems homeowners face when their sump pumps break down or malfunction and their basements and crawl spaces are exposed to the harmful effects of water damage.
+In this guide, we will take a look at some of the most common problems homeowners face when their sump pumps break down or malfunction and their basements are exposed to the harmful effects of water damage.

 A sump pump, being a machine, consists of moving parts that can break down and hinder its performance.
 Sump pumps need to be maintained on a regular basis, and this is work that is best left to the professionals.